2-Day Traditional Postpartum Practices Training Workshop

 *Any material that cannot be covered in class due to time constraints will be contained in the student manual.

-Cost includes the 2-Day workshop, The Mommy Plan (book), training manual, Malaysian product usage, cloth and twine for herbal compress, postnatal recipes, morning snacks and tea.
+Cost includes the 2-Day workshop, The Mommy Plan (book), Malaysian postnatal product usage experience, cloth and twine for herbal compress, postnatal recipes, morning snacks and tea.

 Students go home with: